-‘Threadlocking’ means preventing threaded fixings from loosening due to vibration.
-There are many mechanical ways to do this, including split pins, locking nuts, special washers, etc, but the term ‘threadlockers’ is usually applied to chemical products that glue a thread in place.
-Liquid threadlockers have become quite popular, because they reduce the parts inventory, are easy to apply, and low-cost.
-But as global EMC specialist Keith Armstrong explains, they can be used carelessly, creating big problems for safety and EMC.
+'Threadlocking' means preventing threaded fixings from loosening due to vibration.
+There are many mechanical ways to do this, including split pins, locking nuts and special washers, but the term 'threadlockers' usually refers to chemical products that retain a threaded joint.
+Liquid threadlockers have become popular because they reduce the parts inventory, are easy to apply and are low-cost.
+However, as global EMC specialist Keith Armstrong explains, if used incorrectly they can create significant problems for safety and EMC.

-Examples of liquid threadlockers include ‘red’ and ‘blue’ products from Loctite and it has become quite common for people to use the word ‘Loctite’ to mean a chemical threadlocker.
-It’s like calling all vacuum cleaners ‘hoovers’.
+Examples of liquid threadlockers include 'red' and 'blue' products from the Loctite-branded range and it has become quite common for people to use the word 'Loctite' to mean any chemical threadlocker; it is like calling all vacuum cleaners 'hoovers.'

-The problem is that all liquid chemical threadlockers are insulators, and because they have low viscosity and cover most or all of the thread, they ruin any electrical or radio frequency (RF) bonding that a fixing might be supposed to provide.
+The problem is that liquid chemical threadlockers are insulators and, because they have low viscosity and cover most or all of the thread, they ruin any electrical or radio frequency (RF) bonding that a fixing might be supposed to provide.

-A few years ago, I was working on a product that used a 4mm diameter screw thread as protective conductor (‘safety earth’) connector.
-The entire protective conductor circuit is supposed to measure less than 0.1 Ohms, but this one screw connection alone was 8 Ohms!
+A few years ago, I was working on a product that used a 4mm diameter screw thread as a protective conductor ('safety earth') connector.
+The entire protective conductor circuit is supposed to measure less than 0.1 Ohms but this one screw connection alone was 8 Ohms!
 I noticed that it was coated with something red, which I presumed was a liquid threadlocker.
-After I scraped it all off, the fixing measured under one milliohm, instead of 8 Ohms.
+After I scraped it all off, the fixing measured under one milliohm instead of 8 Ohms.

 Clearly, using liquid threadlocker on any screwed/bolted electrical connections is very bad, and quite possibly illegal and unsafe too.

-It’s worth noting that there is a conductive liquid product made by Loctite, but it is an epoxy adhesive – not a threadlocker.
-I often hear people suggest using ‘conductive Loctite’, when what they really mean is conductive threadlocker, but as far as I have ever been able to discover no-one makes (or ever has made) conductive liquid thread-locking products.
+It is worth noting that there is a conductive liquid product made by Loctite, but it is an epoxy adhesive – not a threadlocker.
+I often hear people suggest using 'conductive Loctite' when what they really mean is conductive threadlocker - but as far as I have ever been able to discover, nobody makes (or ever has made) conductive liquid threadlocking products.
 I imagine the addition of the necessary conductive fillers would make the viscosity too high for a threadlocking product.

 Of course, a high resistance in any RF-bond will ruin it, just as surely as it will ruin an electrical safety connection.